charlielor/blt2/docs/userGuide.md

 ![Maintenance 3](usersGuide/maintenance3.png)

 ![Maintenance 4](usersGuide/maintenance4.png)

+##### 3) To edit an entity, just click on "Edit" next to the entity and proceed to make the necessary changes, then click "Submit"

 ## <a name="reporting"></a>Reporting
 A simple reporting system has been implemented to help users of BLT2 gather data about Packages received and delivered to their department.
 It has the ability to call pre-made queries and have the data exported to a CSV file for further processing using a more advance application.